martinacioffi/Agricultural_SmartContract/README.md

 ## Project Organization

-The repository is organized as in three main folders:
+This repository is organized in three main folders:
 1. `src` contains the main functions needed to create and deploy the contract on a simulated blockchain, in `contract.py` as well as two other sub-folders, that is:
 2. `bot`, which contains:
     - ``create_chatbot``, useful to replicate the chatbot on one's local machine;